 What does "Certified Naturally Grown" mean?

 CNG farmers don’t use any synthetic herbicides, pesticides, fertilizers, or genetically modified organisms.
 CNG livestock are raised mostly on pasture and with space for freedom of movement.
 Feed must be grown without synthetic inputs or genetically modified seeds.
+Production practices are verified with detailed peer-review inspections annually, so the designation requires more rigor than making a pledge.

 Is your program for farmers who are ‘almost organic,’ but don’t qualify for the USDA Organic Certification?